Tao51/Group-Project-ETL/README.md

 # Group-Project-ETL
-In this project, you are required to perform a complete ETL for  a web data of Malaysian website .
+This project perform a complete ETL for a web data of Malaysian website. <br>
-Project Title : ETL for Used Cars for Sale in Malaysia - Carlist.my Group Members: <br>
+Project Title : ETL for Used Cars for Sale in Malaysia - Carlist.my<br>

+Group Members: <br>
 Sweetnie Wong Chi Lam A170679 <br>
 Chew Yee Dhong A170527 <br>